defenseunicorns/uds-package-gitlab/docs/configuration.md

 This package contains an additional chart that will force GitLab application settings to take the values recommended in the [GitLab Application Hardening Recommendations](https://docs.gitlab.com/ee/security/hardening_application_recommendations.html) guide.
 These settings may need to be modified for your instance or you may wish to make tweaks to add additional settings that can be found in the [GitLab Application Settings documentation](https://docs.gitlab.com/ee/api/settings.html).

-To change or add settings you can add your desired key to the `settingsJob.application` value of the `uds-gitlab-settings` chart.
+It is recommended to inspect these settings and further lock them down for your specific environment if you are able.
+You can change or add settings by adding your desired key to the `settingsJob.application` value of the `uds-gitlab-settings` chart.
 This YAML object will be converted to a JSON object and then into query parameters to pass to the [GitLab Application Settings API](https://docs.gitlab.com/ee/api/settings.html).

 > [!IMPORTANT]
 > Simple key-value pairs can be set as-is, however objects/arrays should be set to the values that would be expected as a query parameter.
 As an example, `{"restricted_visibility_levels": ["public"]}` becomes `restricted_visibility_levels: public` in the YAML object.